CBNT-DT: Programming

 The station generally adheres to the Atlantic Time Zone feed of the CBC network schedule; as a result, most CBC programs air a half-hour later in Newfoundland, which is in the Newfoundland Time Zone, compared to other areas of Canada.

-Until September 2009, to accommodate Here & Nows 6:00 p.m. timeslot, the network provided a separate Newfoundland Time feed of its weekday afternoon schedule between 4:00 and 6:00 local time.
-The 7:00 p.m.
+Until September 2009, to accommodate Here & Nows 6 p.m. timeslot, the network provided a separate Newfoundland Time feed of its weekday afternoon schedule between 4 and 6 p.m. local time.
+The 7 p.m.
 NT timeslot was then taken by Land and Sea (Monday) and repeats of Living Newfoundland and Labrador (Tuesday–Friday).
 As a result, the network program that normally aired at 3:30 p.m. local time (such as the Great Canadian Food Show) was preempted entirely.
 With few exceptions, this separate feed ended when Here & Now expanded to 90 minutes in September 2009.
 In late 2015, Here & Now returned to 60 minutes.

 As CBNT's master control operations are now handled directly from the CBC's facilities in Toronto, there isn't any remaining direct technical obstacle to the station carrying a full Newfoundland Time schedule.
 However, given the added difficulty of coordinating such a schedule with live national news or sports broadcasts (for example The National and Hockey Night in Canada), as well as viewer familiarity with the current scheduling practices across all channels, such a switch is not likely in the near future.